fengalin/raspdac-on-osmc/README.md

 ``` bash
 sudo cp -r ~/Projects/raspdac-on-osmc/display/* /usr/local/
 ```
-**Important**: I configured LCDd for the Sabre V3 version.
+**Important**: LCDd is configured for the Sabre V3 version by default.
 If you use a V2, proceed as follows (otherwise you can skip to [register the service](#lcd_service)):
 ``` bash
 sudo nano /usr/local/etc/LCDd.conf